-- Each Sunday you will receive the Events & Reminders eNewsletter, which includes information about the upcoming week's happenings, timely announcements, and Save-the-Date information.
+- Each Sunday, families receive the Events & Reminders eNewsletter, which includes information about the upcoming week's happenings, timely announcements, and Save-the-Date information.

-- You can expect to hear from your child's teachers every two weeks with Class Notes and class-specific news.
+- You can expect to hear from your child's teachers every two weeks with Class News.

-- Each month the school sends the Mini Scoop eNewsletter, which highlights the meaningful work our students and faculty are working on as well as notable achievements.
+- Each month the school sends the Mini Scoop eNewsletter, which highlights the meaningful work our students and faculty, as well as notable achievements.

-- In the winter and spring, Stevens Cooperative School’s exceptional educational experience and vibrant community are brought to life through the Scoop Magazine, the magazine for friends, families and alumni of Stevens.
+- In the winter and spring, Stevens Cooperative School’s exceptional educational experience and vibrant community are brought to life through the SCOOP Magazine, the magazine for Stevens' friends, families and alumni.
 Through this publication, we strive to highlight our academic excellence, student achievements and more.